NathanRibeiroC/FRONTEND-REFERENCE/README.md

 When using external state inside function that is fetching data and being used on useEffect good practice is using useCallback

+When the function that sends the request is used as parameter on useeffect, so useCallback should wrap the request

+Example of function been cached when passed as parameter to useEffect using useCallback CHAP22-AUTHENTICATION\code\src\store\auth-context.js

 ```javascript
   const fetchMoviesHandler = useCallback(async () => {
     setIsLoading(true);